datopian/playbook/tech-leaders-program/README.md

   * Distinguish customer needs into user epics, personas, stories and requirements
   * Analysing those into tasks with estimation
   * Evaluating technical options for addressing those tasks
-* Research and innovationto discover new and better ways to do technical work
+* Research and innovation to discover new and better ways to do technical work
   * Knowledge and research third-party tools and approaches
   * Extend and combine existing approaches
   * Create new tools, patterns and products
-* Data Portals and Data Management
+* Data Context: Data Portals, Management, Engineering and Policy
   * Key features
   * Patterns
+  * Key aspects of data engineering
+  * Open data, closed data and in between
 * Our patterns and tools and how they address the above
   * CKAN (Classic)
   * Frictionless Data
   * CKAN Next Generation
   * DevOps including Kubernetes and Docker
-* Understanding of broader technical areas such as Data Engineering, Data Policy etc ...
+* Leadership
-  * Key aspects of data engineering
+  * Integrity as a foundation  of workability
+  * Authenticity
+  * Commitment to something bigger than themselves

+## Structure

+The program is structured more like a business school class than a traditional course.
+Learning is centred around case studies and classrooms oriented to discussion and review.
+As far as possible, we try to have case studies focused on live, real-world examples.

+During the program, participants will take on at least three projects:

+1. **Project A**: in-depth analysis of a self-selected problem.
+This will include full needs analysis and should ultimately result in a new case study write-up.
+2. **Project B**: mini-project to create or improve some part of our technical training materials.
+This will exercise needs analysis in the area of documentation and also include implementation.
+3. **Project C**: Graduation project.
+Full analysis and design on a set problem.